-5-2 FOXMOTION
+5-1 FOXMOTION

-FOXMOTION is a unique feature that allows you to "move" the sound between the left and right speakers at varying rates to portray an effect of the sound (animal) moving.
+FOXMOTION is a unique feature that allows you to "move" the sound between the internal speaker and an external speaker at varying rates to portray an effect of the sound (animal) moving.
 There are 5 different rates or speeds at which you can have FOXMOTION operate.
 The lower the setting, the more gradual the transition from one speaker to the other will be.